 The Plan recognises that active steps need to be taken to encourage alternative, non-congesting and non-polluting ways of travelling.
-Policy CHS3 aims to ensure that any new development plays its part, and that through continuous improvements in conditions for pedestrians, road users and cyclists, a network of safe and pleasant walking and cycling routes can be created.
+Policy CHS4 aims to ensure that any new development plays its part, and that through continuous improvements in conditions for pedestrians, road users and cyclists, a network of safe and pleasant walking and cycling routes can be created.

-Policy CHS3 - Safe Access Routes
+Policy CHS4 - Safe Access Routes

-As appropriate to the scale and location of the particular proposal, new development should ensure safe access to schools, community facilities and retail outlets where it is practicable to do so.
+All developers must ensure safe access routes between schools, community facilities and new homes, regardless of the size of the development.
 Proposed developments should consider the provision of routes connecting with adjacent streets and sites, including the commons.
 These routes should be made Public Rights of Way where practicable, or Permissive Rights of Way.